 Where there are any changes to the child's placement and/or legal status during the placement, the child's social worker must update the child's electronic records; including the placement code.
 The chronology should be updated with all changes.
-Where the change is considered as an emergency/unplanned; the single assessment should also be updated.
+For any placement change; the single assessment should also be updated.

 A Missing Strategy meeting must be convened where:

 - The child is, or has been, persistently absent from the placement (indicators of significant harm e.g. CRE – see below S47).

 A S47 Strategy Meeting must be convened where:

 - The child is, or has been, persistently absent from the placement (there are indicators of significant harm e.g. CRE);

 - The placement provider, parents or area authority are concerned that the child is at risk of harm; or